 - You can redeem tokens towards the end of the market day, or whenever you have a sufficient amount.
 The market manager will write you a check for the token value and provide a receipt.

-- What is the Double Value Coupon program?
+- What is the Link Match program?

 - I saw no smoking was permitted, can I still smoke in my car?

 - No smoking on high school grounds.
 This includes your car in the parking lot.
 Please be respectful of this rule as it could jeopardize our contract with the high school.
-Out of respect for our customers and vendors, no smoking on market premises at the outdoor market.

 - What is Food Works, and why is it involved with the market?